mishaushev/MyVidGen/README.md

 5. Go to the dedicated folder in your Terminal.

-6. Run "py MyVidGen.py"
+6. Run "python MyVidGen.py"

-7. Wait, and you are done!
+Take a coffee break, and you are done!

-Work in progress...